 And thanks to Carlos for seeing the blog and answering my questions about the instruments.
 In his comment below he describes the instruments that had intrigued me on my first visit!

-There is only one restaurant in Houston that serves Portugese food!
+There seems to be only one restaurant in Houston, that serves Portugese food.

 Patio Dining on Westheimer!